ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 3.1 Introduction and High-Level Requirements

-Currently, 3rd parties such as [Domain Name Services (DNS) registrars](https://www.icann.org/en/accredited-registrars?filter-letter=a&sort-direction=asc&sort-param=name&page=1), Internet Corporation for Assigned Names and Numbers [(ICANN)](https://www.icann.org/), X.509 Certificate Authorities (CAs), see Reference [[X.509](https://www.itu.int/rec/T-REC-X.509)] and Reference [[CA](https://csrc.nist.gov/glossary/term/certificate_authority)], or social media companies are responsible for the creation and management of online identifiers and the secure communication between them.
+Currently, 3rd parties such as [Domain Name Services (DNS) registrars](https://www.icann.org/en/accredited-registrars?filter-letter=a&sort-direction=asc&sort-param=name&page=1), Internet Corporation for Assigned Names and Numbers [[ICANN]](#whois), X.509 Certificate Authorities (see [[X.509]](#x509) and [[CA]](#ca)), or social media companies are responsible for the creation and management of online identifiers and the secure communication between them.

 As evidenced over the last 20+ years, this design has demonstrated serious usability and security shortcomings.

-When DNS and X.509 Public Key Infrastructure (PKIX) [[NIST SP 800-32](https://csrc.nist.gov/publications/detail/sp/800-32/final)] was designed, the internet did not have a way to reliably agree upon the state of a registry (or database) with no trust assumptions.
+When DNS and X.509 Public Key Infrastructure (PKIX) [[NIST SP 800-32](#nist-sp-800-32)] was designed, the internet did not have a way to reliably agree upon the state of a registry (or database) with no trust assumptions.
 Consequently, standard bodies designated trusted 3rd parties (TTP) to manage identifiers and public keys.
 Today, virtually all Internet software relies on these authorities.
 These trusted 3rd parties, however, are central points of failure, where each is capable of compromising the integrity and security of large portions of the Internet.
 Therefore, once a TTP has been compromised, the usability of the identifiers it manages is also compromised.

 As a result, companies spend significant resources fighting security breaches caused by CAs, and public internet communications that are both truly secure and user-friendly are still out of reach for most.